-This document describes the serial protocol used to communicate with the Cloud 46-80 mixer-amplifier.
-Details for configuring the Serial Interface are in the 46-80 installation guide.
-This protocol may be used for sending commands to the RS232 interface.
+This document describes the serial protocol used to communicate with the Cloud CDI-46 serial control card for the Cloud 46/120 mixer-amplifier.
+Details for configuring the Serial Interface are in the CDI-46 installation guide.
+This protocol may be used for sending commands to the RS232 interface or to the Ethernet interface on the port dedicated to the CDI-46 (default 4999).